ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-smooth-refraction-approximation-layered-model.md

 ### Inner layer

-For the inner layer, the things are considerably more complicated because the light which reaches it undergoes refraction when passing the outer layer, gets attenuated by the medium between the layers and gets refracted again when passing the model through the outer layer for the second time.
+For the inner layer, the things are considerably more complicated because the light which reaches it undergoes refraction when passing the outer layer, gets attenuated by the medium between the layers, and gets refracted again when passing the model through the outer layer for the second time.
 Let's have a look at how do these mechanisms affect the inner layer contribution one after another.

 #### Naïve refraction

-Let's start with an inner layer (white Lambert) without any modifications, which will undergo the aforementioned modifications later on.
-BSDF is the original one:
+Let's start with an inner layer (Lambert in the example picture) without any modifications, which will undergo the aforementioned modifications later on:

 $$
 f_{s2}\left(\omega_{i}\rightarrow\omega_{o}\right)